urieskenasy/HOBBIT/README.md

 # Hobbit - Meet People Who Share The Same Hobbies

-A Social web application that gives the users the option to meet and get to know people who share the same hobbies.
+A Social web application that gives users the option to meet and get to know people who share the same hobbies.
 After first time logging in, the user will be asked to specify his hobbies, after he did so, and go to the main dashboard page, he will see only people who share the same hobbies with him/her. he can also filter them by a specific hobby.
 Users also get the option to chat and get to know each other.

 ## Technolegies Used:
 - Firebase